 D.2 Service reachability configuration

 In order for a MnS consumer deployed by a DSO to communicate with a MnS producer deployed by an MNO, the DSO needs configuration information.
-Specifically the network address and port number to access the MnS producer must be known.
+Specifically the network address and port number to access the MnS producer should be known.

 For example, the MNO could provide the DSO with a DNS name to obtain the MnS producer service address, as well as a port number.